QuantEcon/lecture-python-advanced.myst/_sources/black_litterman.md

 excess returns and estimating $\Sigma$ by a sample covariance matrix.

-### The Black-Litterman Starting Point
+## Black-Litterman Starting Point

-When estimates of $\mu$ and $\Sigma$ from historical sample means and covariances have been combined with **reasonable** values of the risk-aversion parameter $\delta$ to compute an optimal portfolio from formula {eq}`risky-portfolio`, a typical outcome has been
+When estimates of $\mu$ and $\Sigma$ from historical sample means and covariances have been combined with **plausible** values of the risk-aversion parameter $\delta$ to compute an optimal portfolio from formula {eq}`risky-portfolio`, a typical outcome has been
 $w$'s with **extreme long and short positions**.

-A common reaction to these outcomes is that they are so unreasonable that a portfolio manager cannot recommend them to a customer.
+A common reaction to these outcomes is that they are so implausible that a portfolio manager cannot recommend them to a customer.

 ```{code-cell} python3